-Escape from the hustle and bustle of downtown at one of these serene spots in Athens.
-Whether you need a weekend to relax or just a quick break to breathe, these gardens, parks, and outdoor spaces will help you stay calm, cool, and collected all while taking in some of Athens' most unique attractions.
+Athens is known for the lights and music of downtown, people and food, football and breweries, but the Classic City also has a quieter side.
+Whether you need a weekend to relax or just a quick break to breathe, these gardens, parks and peaceful spaces will help you stay calm, cool and collected all while taking in some of Athens' most unique attractions.

 Founders Memorial Garden

 In 1891, America's first garden club was born right here in Athens, GA.
 The Founders Memorial Garden on the University of Georgia's campus was created in the mid-1930s to commemorate this organization.
 This small, but enchanting garden features hidden walkways with luscious greenery making it seem as though you have stepped out of Athens and into a fairy tale land.
-Take a seat beside the flowing fountain and colorful flowers and relish in the beauty of the garden.
+Wonder down one of the winding paths to find a hidden bench or sit next to the bubbling fountain in the sunshine.

 North Oconee River Greenway

 Break out your bike or throw on your walking shoes and spend an afternoon outdoors at the North Oconee River Greenway.
-Take a leisurely stroll through the paved walkways with tall trees hanging overhead.
-If you have kids who keep you on your toes, this is the perfect place to unwind while still letting them play, or at least for them to get out some energy so you have more time to relax later.
+Take a leisurely stroll through the paved walkways with tree branches arching overhead.
+String up your hammock by the river at one of the hammock stands or take a picnic and snack in the sunshine.
+If you have kids who keep you on your toes, this is the perfect place to unwind while giving them plenty of room to play.
 They will love riding their bikes down the off-road trail just as much as you will.
 If the Greenway sounds like your ideal way to decompress, check out more parks and outdoor spaces to visit in Athens.

 State Botanical Garden of Georgia

 Wander through any of the 313 - acres of the State Botanical Garden of Georgia for a guaranteed relaxing way to spend your day.
-With five gardens, a trail, and a greenhouse, it's easy to see why the botanical garden makes you feel as though you've been transported a world away from work and all other stressors in your life.
-Bring the kids along to check out the new Alice H. Richards Children's Garden, a two and a half acre outdoor space featuring themed gardens and play areas.
+With many themed gardens, five miles of trails and a three story glass-walled conservatory filled with brilliant flowers and creeping vines, the botanical gardens can transport you a world away from work and all other stressors in your life.
+Bring the kids along to check out the Alice H. Richards Children's Garden, a two and a half acre outdoor space featuring themed gardens and play areas.

 UGA's North Campus